reimandlab/ActivePathways/README.md

 ##
 # Directional integration and pathway enrichment analysis
-# this analysis the directional coefficients and expected_direction from
+# this analysis the directional coefficients and constraints_vector from
 # the gene-based analysis described above
 ##

-expected_direction
+constraints_vector
 # [1] 1 1

 dir_matrix[example_genes,]